 FAQ #1: How do nuclear power plants work?

 In a nuclear-fueled power plant – much like a fossil-fueled power plant – water is turned into steam, which in turn drives turbine generators to produce electricity.
 The difference is the source of heat.
 For nuclear power plants, the heat to make the steam is created when uranium atoms split – called fission.
 There is no combustion in a nuclear reactor.
 The first link provided below details this process.
 A link to an animated image of a functioning boiling water reactor can be found at the end of the webpage of the first link.
-The second link provided below provides an interactive graphical summary of how nuclear fuel is produced, used and stored.
+The second link provided below provides video explaining how nuclear fuel is produced.

 FAQ #2: What percentage of global energy comes from nuclear resources?